Skip to content

 Setup

 Before trying the tutorial, please initialize your python environment as described below.
 Note that we recommend using mamba to install/manage dependencies.
-If you are using conda, you can simply replace mamba with conda in the commands below
+If you are using conda, you can simply replace mamba with conda in the commands below, but we recommend you that the conda version is >23.10

 1. Create a new environment called seg-env with python 3.9.
 In your terminal, enter the following command.